michaelsinghurse/wake-up/README.md

 # Wake Up

-Wake Up is a Node script that pings a website and logs a few basic metrics about the site's response.
+Wake Up is a Node script that sends an HTTP get request to a website and logs a few basic metrics about the site's response.
 It is meant to be configured as a cron job.

 ## Motivation

 Many developers host their side projects on [Heroku](https://heroku.com/).
-Heroku offers a free tier which provides a capped number of free  hours per month, but one of the drawbacks is that your app will go to sleep after 30 minutes if it doesn't receive any traffic (see [Heroku Pricing](https://www.heroku.com/pricing)).
+Heroku offers a free tier which provides a capped number of free  hours per month, but one of the limitations is that your app will go to sleep after 30 minutes if it doesn't receive any traffic (see [Heroku Pricing](https://www.heroku.com/pricing)).
 Waking a sleeping app involves starting the dyno (i.e. Linux container) the app is running on.
 Just like starting your own computer, this takes several seconds.
-If you're a web developer and demonstrating your website to a potential client or employer, having it take 10 seconds to load will not win you much work.
+If you're a web developer and demonstrating your website to a potential client or employer, having it take 10 seconds to load is a problem.

 So, then, how can you prevent your app from sleeping?